 Elaprase (idursulfase) is a purified form of the human lysosomal enzyme iduronate-2-sulfatase produced by recombinant DNA technology.
 Elaprase is indicated for the treatment of Hunter syndrome, also known as Mucopolysaccharidosis II (MPS II).

-Development History and FDA Approval Process for Elaprase
+Development Timeline for Elaprase

 |Jul 24, 2006||Elaprase Shire plc - Treatment for Hunter Syndrome|